 VISIT THE OFFICE OF EQUITY, DIVERSITY, AND INCLUSION

-As an enrollment coach, my role is to answer your questions about the Learning Analytics program and to help you decide if this program is the right fit for you and your career goals.
+As an enrollment coach, I can help answer your questions about the Learning Analytics program and help you decide if it is the right fit for you and your career goals.
 Prospective students often ask me about:

 • Eligibility: Am I qualified?